 This article is part of a larger series on Accounting Software.

-- Tax and accounting firms seeking a hybrid desktop/cloud solution: One thing that makes TaxWorkFlow unique from other similar software solutions is that it uses a native Windows interface with the option to store your data in the cloud or in-house.
+- Tax and accounting firms seeking a hybrid desktop/cloud solution: TaxWorkFlow uses a native Windows interface, with the option to store your data in the cloud or in-house.
 This means you can work on your data with the usability and speed of desktop software while having online access to your data.

 - Accounting firms seeking an effective CRM system: TaxWorkFlow organizes client contacts, documents, emails, notes, tasks, projects, and billings for each client, providing you with an immediate snapshot of their status, pending tasks or problems, and historical records.

-- Accounting firms that need assistance with staff management: TaxWorkFlow uses templates to automate the tasks involved in a project, and you can assign these tasks to your employees.
+- Firms that require assistance with staff management: TaxWorkFlow uses templates to automate the tasks involved in a project, and you can assign these tasks to your employees.
 The software micromanages your workflow by using workflow rules to fill up your team’s to-do lists along with deadlines and priorities.

-- Accounting firms that work with QuickBooks Online clients: If any of your clients are using QuickBooks Online, then QuickBooks Online Accountant is necessary to access their files.
+- Accounting firms that work with clients using QuickBooks Online: If any of your clients use QuickBooks Online, then QuickBooks Online Accountant is necessary to access their files.

-- Accounting firms serving clients using Xero accounting software: If you have clients using Xero, you should use Xero Practice Manager.
+- Accounting firms that serve clients using Xero: If you have clients using Xero, then you should use Xero Practice Manager.

 If you choose TaxWorkFlow to manage your firm, you’ll also need to choose a separate bookkeeping software.
 Check out our review of the best small business accounting software for help.